You know you’re having fun when you can smile with mud splattering your face.

 What’s more, she added, in the winter the leaves have fallen from the trees, and the views of the valley below were even more spectacular.

-Farther out of town, the Lover’s Leap Loop Trail boasts a short, accessible journey from downtown Hot Springs, North Carolina, to a natural hot spring where you can warm up in a natural mineral bath.
+Farther out of town, one of the best winter hikes near Asheville is the Lover’s Leap Loop Trail.
+It boasts a short, accessible journey from downtown Hot Springs, North Carolina, to a natural hot spring where you can warm up in a natural mineral bath.
 The spring’s steam warms the chilly mountain air as your muscles recover from a day of strenuous activity.

 The city’s famous mountain bike and treetop adventure courses are also open in the winter, without the usual glut of summer camp and corporate retreat groups that clog the wires at the Adventure Center of Asheville.
 The treetop ropes course here is unlike any you’ve ever seen, where you’ll scale a climbing wall, slide down a fire pole, ride a snowboard, and zip line between all of them nearly 20 feet above the ground.